Optically-Transparent EM Skins for Outdoor-to-Indoor mm-Wave Wireless Communications: Conclusions

 \emph{OTO-EMS}s have been proposed as a profitable technological solution to enable \emph{O2I} wireless communications at \emph{mmW} frequencies.
 They consist of conducting optically-transparent patterned layers attached to \emph{existing} glass windows to minimize both costs and visual impacts by also allowing an easy deployment.
 Full-wave numerical simulations of synthesized \emph{OTO-EMS}s of finite sizes have assessed the feasibility as well as the effectiveness of \emph{O2I} transmissions along both Snell and non-Snell refraction angles at \emph{mmW}.

+Accordingly, the fundamental methodological advancements of this work include (\emph{i}) the demonstration of the feasibility of mmWave transparent \emph{EMS}s suitable as a retro-fitting option for existing windows / glass panels; (\emph{ii}) the assessment of the \emph{OTO-EMS}s features in terms of wave control also in comparison with non-patterned glass panels and addressing both standard and non-Snell focusing as well as sidelobe mitigation; (\emph{iii}) the adaptation of the \emph{SbD} synthesis concept to the case of transmitting \emph{EMS} which generalizes existing implementations based on reflecting structures \cite{Oliveri 2021c}-\cite{Oliveri 2023b}.

-Future works, beyond the scope of the current paper and also impossible in the facilities of our university, will be aimed at prototyping and measuring, in a controlled environment, the synthesized \emph{OTO-EMS} samples.
+Future works, beyond the scope of the current paper and also currently impossible in our university owing to the lack of suitable resources and facilities for the realization and the measurement of the resulting devices at \emph{mmW} frequencies, will be aimed at prototyping and measuring, in a controlled environment, the synthesized \emph{OTO-EMS} samples.
+Towards this end, fabrication approaches previously employed in metalens design such as \cite{Hong 2022}-\cite{Liu 2019} may be generalized/customized to the scenario at hand.
+Nevertheless, the presented full-wave simulation results obtained using an industry-standard commercial software (\emph{Ansys HFSS} \cite{HFSS 2021}) provide a preliminary evaluation of the impact of non-idealities such as diffraction from edges, surface waves, and non-periodic mutual coupling on the features of a practical \emph{OTO-EMS}.